 The good news is that there are pregnancy facials tailored specifically to your needs.
 Read more in our pregnancy facial guide.

 Again, these treatments are fine for pregnant woman and can be good options if you don’t feel up to a face or body treatment.
 Many pregnant women prefer to avoid varnishes that contain toluene, phthalates and formaldehyde, as there can present a health risk, albeit a very minor risk.
 Also, be sure to check the treatment room is well ventilated.
 An alternative option is just to have your nails trimmed and shaped.

 Do let the team at SpaSeekers know about any special dietary requirements when you book, so that we can pass on the message to your chosen spa.
 Pregnancy spa packages tend to include exclusions, such as soft cheese etc. However, be aware that you may need to double check with the kitchens prior to your order if dining as part of a more relaxed baby shower party.
 It’s better to be safe and that way you can relax and celebrate the exciting news with friends!
 Click here for baby shower packages.

 The use of stimulating heat is contraindicated for expectant mothers, so it is safest to give the spa’s hydrotherapy (wet area) of a spa a wide berth, not least because this area can be slippery underfoot.

 - underwater or overwater massage jets in swimming pools

 - Rasuls (mud chambers)

 The good news is that cold water can provide cooling anti-inflammatory relief for swollen ankles, calves and hands.
 Many spas offer cool ‘tropical showers,’ under which you can place just your lower legs, but be sure to hold on to a hand rail to keep you steady.
-Larger spas also have cooling Kneipp foot baths and ice fountains (gently massage a handful down legs that feel hot and puffy, but be careful as once the ice melts the floor might be more slippery)
+Larger spas also have cooling Kneipp foot baths and ice fountains.
+Gently massage a handful down legs that feel hot and puffy, but be careful, as once the ice melts the floor might become more slippery.